stujmar/regression-cluster-fe/README.md

 # regression-cluster-fe
-A fount end for a regression clustering test I am working on
+A front end for a regression clustering test I am working on